Bile acid synthesis disorders

 Bile acid synthesis disorders (BASDs) are rare metabolic disorders characterized by defects in the synthesis of bile acids, which are crucial for cholesterol breakdown and the absorption of fats and fat-soluble vitamins.
-These disorders can lead to the accumulation of abnormal bile acids and intermediary metabolites, causing damage to various organs.
+These disorders can lead to the accumulation of abnormal bile acids and intermediary metabolites, causing damage to various organs, especially the liver.
+BASDS can cause cholestatic liver disease (especially in infancy), interrupting or suppressing the flow of bile from the liver, as well neurological disease that will progressively worsen from childhood and/or adult life.

 Classification

 Bile acid synthesis disorders may be classified as primary (originating from defects in the genes directly involved in bile acid synthesis) or secondary (from defects in genes for bile acid transport or for synthesis of metabolites needed for bile acid production).
-Major primary BASDs include 3β-hydroxy-Δ5-C27-steroid oxidoreductase deficiency, caused by mutations in the HSD3B7 gene; Δ4-3-oxosteroid 5β-reductase deficiency, caused by mutations in AKR1D1, and cerebrotendinous xanthomatosis, among others.
-These disorders are typically inherited in an autosomal recessive fashion.
+Major primary BASDs include 3β-hydroxy-Δ5-C27-steroid oxidoreductase deficiency, caused by mutations in the HSD3B7 gene; Δ4-3-oxosteroid 5β-reductase deficiency, caused by mutations in the gene AKR1D1 and; cerebrotendinous xanthomatosis, among others.
+These disorders are believed to be inherited in an autosomal recessive fashion.

-Secondary BASDs include disorders of bile acid transport systems, such as progressive familial intrahepatic cholestasis.
-Peroxisomal diseases such as Zellweger syndrome also affect bile acid production and may be considered secondary BASDs.
+Secondary BASDs are considered disorders of bile acid transport systems, such as progressive familial intrahepatic cholestasis.
+Peroxisomal diseases such as Zellweger syndrome and d-bifunctional protein deficiency, also affect bile acid production and may be considered secondary BASDs.

 Symptoms and signs

-Bile Acid Synthesis Disorders present a range of symptoms, often beginning in infancy or early childhood.
-Jaundice, characterized by yellowing of the skin and eyes, is a common early sign.
-Growth deficiencies are prevalent, with affected individuals often failing to meet weight and height milestones due to malabsorption of fats and fat-soluble vitamins like A, D, E, and K. This can lead to Vitamin deficiencies, resulting in vision problems (vitamin A), rickets (vitamin D), neurological issues (vitamin E), and blood coagulation problems (vitamin K).
-Liver-related symptoms include hepatomegaly (enlarged liver) and splenomegaly (enlarged spleen), with elevated liver enzymes indicating liver dysfunction.
+BASDs can generate a range of symptoms, some of which may begin to manifest as early as infancy or early childhood.
+Jaundice, characterized by yellowing of the skin and eyes, is one common early sign.
+Growth deficiencies are prevalent condition, with affected individuals often struggling to grow and gain weight properly due to malabsorption of fats and fat-soluble vitamins like A, D, E, and K. This can lead to vitamin deficiencies, resulting in vision problems (vitamin A), rickets (vitamin D), neurological issues (vitamin E), and blood coagulation problems (vitamin K).
 Patients may experience cholestasis, a condition where bile flow is interrupted, leading to pale stools, dark urine, and sometimes severe itching.
-Steatorrhea, or excess fat in stools, is another symptom due to impaired fat digestion.
-In severe cases, BASDs can progress to liver failure if untreated.
-The variability in symptom onset and severity depends on the specific genetic defect involved.
+Some patients also experience steatorrhea, or excess fat in stools, as a symptom because their bodies are incapable of properly digesting fats.
+In more severe cases, BASDs can progress to liver failure if untreated.
+The onset of symptoms can occur at different life stages and their level of severity will vary by genetic defect.